-Bhutan Spirit Sanctuary is a five-star luxury hotel that was created with your well-being in mind.
+Bhutan Spirit Sanctuary is a five-star luxury property that was created with your well-being in mind.

 Backed up by the young enthusiastic students of Bongde Institute of Hospitality and Tourism, Bongde Goma resort offers a great variety of Bhutanese gastronomical experience and also other non-Bhutanese cuisines.

 With one historic farmhouse, two cows, two cats, three nephews, and three dogs to look after, it's lucky that Ura Bangpa's host, Tashi Wangmo, has plenty of energy.